concourse/tracker-resource/README.md

       - git-repo-path
 ```

+#### Out Parameters

-The only parameter you need to submit to the resource on a per build basis are the paths to the git repositories which will contain the delivering commits.
+* `repos`: *Required.* Paths to the git repositories which will contain the delivering commits.

+* `comment`: *Optional.* A file containing a comment to leave on any delivered stories.
+If not specified, this comment defaults to "Delivered by Concourse."